-- inhomogeneous particle distribution - inhomogeneous interaction cost distribution (charged/uncharged, water/non-water due to GROMACS water innerloops) - statistical fluctuation (only with small particle numbers) - differences in communication time, due to network topology and/or other jobs on the machine interfering with our communication
+- statistical fluctuation (only with small particle numbers) - differences in communication time, due to network topology and/or other jobs on the machine interfering with our communication

 So we need a dynamic load balancing algorithm where the volume of each domain decomposition cell can be adjusted independently.
 To achieve this, the 2- or 3-D domain decomposition grids need to be staggered.
 Fig. 3.12 shows the most general case in 2-D. Due to the staggering, one might require two distance checks for deciding if a charge group needs to be communicated: a non-bonded distance and a bonded distance check.